-All included are: first-class hotels nightly, including dinner on arrival day in Israel, and breakfast and dinner on tour days and departure day.
-Our deluxe air-conditioned motor coach and the services of the TSCM team, our Israeli Guide(s) and Motor Coach Driver are included, along with 100% of museum admissions, taxes and gratuities.
-Our boat ride on the Sea of Galilee, visit to Masada Fortress, our swim at the Dead Sea, and most everything else is included in one tour price, except round trip airfare to Tel Aviv and lunches (and our tours will take daily breaks at convenient lunch stops).
+All included are: study, fellowship and instruction from June through January to prepare for the tour, first-class hotels nightly, including dinner on arrival day in Israel, and breakfast and dinner on tour days including our special farewell dinner following our last sightseeing day.
+Our deluxe air-conditioned motor coach and the services of the TSCM team, our Israeli Guides and Motor Coach Driver are included, along with 100% of museum admissions, taxes and gratuities.
+Our boat ride on the Sea of Galilee, visit to Masada Fortress, our swim at the Dead Sea, and most everything else is included in one tour price, except round trip airfare to Tel Aviv and lunches (and our tours take daily breaks at convenient lunch stops).

 Do I need cash on tour?

 We suggest about $20 per day, for lunch or a midday snack, plus incidentals.
 Obviously, you’ll need to pay for any souvenirs you want to bring home.
-Most places we visit accept U.S. credit cards and/or U.S. dollars (although change provided may be returned as Israeli shekels, not dollars).
+Most places we visit accept U.S. credit cards and/or U.S. dollars.

 What about Internet access?

-We will have WiFi in many places, including at our lodging and on our tour bus (service permitting).
+We will have WiFi at most time, at our lodging and on our tour bus (bus satellite service permitting).
 Some hotels may offer free calls back to the U.S., but we recommend you use free-of-cost smart device apps (WhatsApp, Skype, Zoom, etc.) for toll-free calls or videoconferencing if you need to reach home.
 You can also leave your devices in Airplane Mode but with WiFi turned on while in Israel, avoiding overseas roaming charges.